PLJean/django-flashcard/README.md

 This is a configurable flashcard application for Django with very easy installation.

-Here's an example website for [Spanish flashcards](http://thespanishcards.com) that I've been using to study for my Spanish exams.
 Here's the a blank version of the [web app](http://patrickjean.me/flashcard).
 This is what you'll get when you first install the app.

 ## Django-Flashcard Features